geekau/mediastack/individual-apps/README.md

 >You will need to create the folders, or make sure they already exist.
 >Valid choices are Linux, Windows or NAS folder naming conventions.
 ```
-FOLDER_FOR_DOCKER_DATA=/home/ubuntu/docker
+FOLDER_FOR_DOCKER_DATA=/home/geekau/docker
-FOLDER_FOR_MEDIA=/home/ubuntu/media        <-- These 4 folders need to be on same disk partition / volume
+FOLDER_FOR_MEDIA=/home/geekau/media        <-- These 4 folders need to be on same disk partition / volume
-FOLDER_FOR_TORRENTS=/home/ubuntu/torrents  <-- These 4 folders need to be on same disk partition / volume
+FOLDER_FOR_TORRENTS=/home/geekau/torrents  <-- These 4 folders need to be on same disk partition / volume
-FOLDER_FOR_USENET=/home/ubuntu/usenet      <-- These 4 folders need to be on same disk partition / volume
+FOLDER_FOR_USENET=/home/geekau/usenet      <-- These 4 folders need to be on same disk partition / volume
-FOLDER_FOR_WATCH=/home/ubuntu/watch        <-- These 4 folders need to be on same disk partition / volume
+FOLDER_FOR_WATCH=/home/geekau/watch        <-- These 4 folders need to be on same disk partition / volume
 ```

 ### At Linux / Synology terminal, use the "id" command to identify user ID and group ID.
 ```
-sudo id ubuntu
+sudo id geekau
-uid=1000(ubuntu) gid=1000(ubuntu) groups=1000(ubuntu)
+uid=1000(geekau) gid=1000(geekau) groups=1000(geekau)
 ```
 Update the ENV file with these details:
 ```